Luscsus/IconomiPriceTracker/README.md

 # About:
 I quickly made this website to check on my investment.
 Because I'm not using my own account to invest but my brothers, therefore I needed a way to check the price without needing to constantly ask him.
+Here's the link to the website: https://iconomi.herokuapp.com/
 # Update:
 I've updated the website to support adding more investments and to calculate the daily fees.
 # How it works: